adaltas/node-nikita/docs/content/action/output/logs.md

 Nikita stores the [log objects](/current/action/tools/log) emitted by the [action handler](/current/action/handler).
 They are available in the `$logs` property of the [action output](/current/action/output) as an array of JavaScript objects.

+It contains useful information used for debugging and introspection.

 ## Usage

 The `$logs` array is returned when the [action Promise](/current/usages/promise) is fulfilled, thus, it is accessed using the [`async`/`await` operators](https://nodejs.dev/learn/modern-asynchronous-javascript-with-async-and-await):